wharfkit/contract/README.md

 -   Create action data by accessing actions directly through the `.action` method of a `Contract`
 -   Retrieve Ricardian Contracts for specific actions through the `.ricardian` method of a `Contract`
 -   Cache and optimize ABI call patterns automatically in your application.
--   Generate frontend code based on a smart contracts ABI.

 ## Installation